✓ Updated June 2026

 • Anything “nice to have” but not necessary

 Living in a partially furnished apartment for a few weeks isn’t a problem.
-It’s actually useful — you see how you move through the space before committing to furniture that might block the wrong doorway or make a room feel cramped.
+It’s actually useful.
+You see how you move through the space before committing to furniture that might block the wrong doorway or make a room feel cramped.

 Where to Buy: New vs. Secondhand